 The project will also create a significant number of construction jobs from 2024 onwards, in turn creating opportunities for suppliers and for local businesses who will benefit from custom from people working on the project.
 As with all major Council construction contracts, there will be community benefits such as apprenticeships and training opportunities.

-The project has a total capital cost of £32million with £20million of this investment coming from Transport Scotland.
+The project has a total estimated capital cost of £36million with investment secured from Transport Scotland via Sustrans Places for Everyone programme.

 It is one of most significant walking, wheeling and cycling projects in Scotland, receiving the highest level of funding through the Sustrans-led Places for Everyone (formerly Community Links Plus) fund.